-An application for admission will not be processed until submission of the applicable application and/or matriculation fees have been received by MSU Admissions.
+An application for admission will not be processed until the applicable application and/or matriculation fees have been received by MSU Admissions.
+Application fees are non-refundable and non-transferable.

-Admissions Test Scores and Official Transcripts: GRE/GMAT/MAT test scores must be received from an official source prior to admission or during the first term of enrollment.
+2. Graduate Test Scores and Official Transcripts: GRE/GMAT/MAT test scores and an official transcript from each institution attended must be received from an official source prior to admission and course registration.
 (See section for program requirements.)
 An official transcript must be received from each institution attended.
-Students who wish to register before the admissions test scores and/or transcripts have arrived, may be given a temporary admission status and issued a permit to register for one semester only.
-An incomplete credentials hold will be placed on the student's file preventing future registration if all test scores and transcripts are not received and/or the student has not been admitted into the specific graduate program.
+In extenuating circumstances, an exception may be approved by the Graduate Dean.
+Students who wish to register before the graduate test scores and/or transcripts have been received by MSU Admissions, may present unofficial graduate test scores, or graduate test registration confirmation number, and an official transcript to which an undergraduate degree is posted and request temporary admission status and be issued a permit to register.
+If a temporary admission status is granted by the Graduate Dean, all graduate tests must be taken and all official transcripts must be received no later than 30 calendar days after the first day of class.
+An incomplete credentials hold will be placed on the student's file preventing future registration if all test scores and transcripts are not received and/or the student has not been admitted into a specific graduate program.
+If all official graduate test scores and official transcripts are not received prior to the last day for an official withdrawal, the student will be administratively withdrawn from the university.
 Students who register in this manner assume all responsibility for course prerequisites and eligibility.
 This applies to students classified as graduate degree-seeking, post-baccalaureate and teacher certification.